Sharing Your Repl

 Awesome!
 We've just completed our project.
 This Repl is a Flask app that can say "Hello World" in 5 different languages, and it's ready to get published.

-To publish, press the publish button in the top right corner of the Workspace.
+To publish, press the release button in the top right corner of the Workspace.
+Then, select the "Publish" option.

 Make a Clear Title & Description